vlang/v/doc/docs.md

 db := sqlite.connect('customers.db')!

-// you can create tables:
+// You can create tables from your struct declarations.
+For example the next query will issue SQL similar to this:
 // CREATE TABLE IF NOT EXISTS `Customer` (
 //      `id` INTEGER PRIMARY KEY,
 //      `name` TEXT NOT NULL,